Mortal/mcf2html/README.md

 Python script to view CEWE's "My Cewe Fotobook" (MCF) format as HTML.

-Tested on a CEWE A4 book.
+Tested on a CEWE A4 book with version 6.3.6 of CEWE's interactive photobook creator.

 The script `mcf2json.py` reads an MCF file and outputs a JSON fragment which must be inserted in the bottom of `view.html`.